 1. Users must apply for permission to download IPUMS DHS data, specifying the country/countries of interest, from The DHS Program.
 Go to "Register to Use IPUMS DHS" to apply for access.
 Any permissions you may already have for DHS will carry over to IPUMS-DHS, using your DHS username and password.

-2. Weights should always be used to create statistics from DHS/IPUMS-DHS data.
+2. Weights should always be used to create statistics from DHS/IPUMS DHS data.
 For most analyses using women, births, or young children as the unit of analysis, use the sample weight PERWEIGHT.
 When including variables from the Domestic Violence Module, use DVWEIGHT .
 Use PERWEIGHTMN as the weight when men are the unit of analysis, and use HHWEIGHT when household members are the unit of analysis

-- IPUMS-DHS data are currently available for women of childbearing age, for the births and the young children of those women, for non-elderly adult men, and for members of randomly selected households (which may or may not contain women of childbearing age).
-The original DHS files include other units of analysis (such as men and couples]).
-Those will be added in the coming years.
+- IPUMS DHS data are currently available for women of childbearing age, for the births and the young children of those women, for non-elderly adult men, and for members of randomly selected households (which may or may not contain women of childbearing age).
+The original DHS files include other units of analysis (such as couples), which will be added in the coming years.

 5. Examine the documentation for variables you are using.
 Clicking on a variable name in the "Select Data" part of the website provides access to the variable's codes and frequencies, universe (who answered the question), meaning, discussion of comparability issues, and question wording.